EwanThorpe2/CTFwriteups/Mr robot.md

 # flag 2
-For the next step i investigated the wordpress login i found during the dirsearch I used burpsuite with the dictionary found during flag one and got the username "elliot" I then used the found username with the same dic file and got no success
+For the next step i investigated the wordpress login i found during the dirsearch I used burpsuite with the dictionary found during flag one and got the username "elliot" I then used the found username with the same dic file and got no success finding the password

 I then used the rockyou.txt file to find the password